return42/sphkerneldoc/Documentation/books_migrated/libata/ataExceptions.rst

    *probably* indicates CHECK CONDITION and doesn't fall in this category.

-Of errors detected as above, the followings are not ATA/ATAPI device errors but ATA bus errors and should be handled according to :ref:`excatATAbusErr`.
+Of errors detected as above, the following are not ATA/ATAPI device errors but ATA bus errors and should be handled according to :ref:`excatATAbusErr`.